AdaptiveCpp/adaptivecpp.github.io/_posts/2021-04-11-hipsycl-091-buffer-policies.markdown

 # Asynchronous buffers and explicit buffer policies

 This is a new extension in hipSYCL that can make code using `sycl::buffer` objects **much clearer while also improving performance**.
-Insterested?
+Interested?
 Then this blog post is for you.

 ## Motivation 1: Buffers are complicated